MY-Chen2000/Web-Development-Project/README.md

   - Utilized [Joi](https://joi.dev/api/?v=17.5.0) to validate data submitted by users.
   - Without login, users can only do Read operations.
 After logging in, users can do Create/Update/Delete operations.
   - Users can upload images and these images will be stored on [Cloudinary](https://cloudinary.com/) platform.
 If users do not upload images, the default image will be used as an alternative.
+ - Map
+  - Utilized [mapbox](https://www.mapbox.com/) to build a map with clusterd point data, which shows the distribution of production countries of movies in the list.

 ### Technologies&Tools: